 So what should you do if you notice these symptoms or suspect that your pet has cane toad poisoning?
 Firstly you should always contact your veterinarian to discuss the symptoms and seek advice.
 If the animal is just showing mild symptoms or you see them with a cane toad there are a few first aid measures you can undertake to prevent the poisoning from becoming severe.

-– You need to thoroughly rinse the animals mouth out to remove the poison.
-To do this hold your pets mouth tilted down and first wipe the mouth and tongue out with some paper towel.
+– Thoroughly rinse the dogs mouth out to remove the poison.
+To do this hold your dogs mouth tilted down and first wipe the mouth and tongue out with some paper towel.
 Use a hose or tap on a slow trickle and thoroughly wash out the mouth for at least 10 minutes.
 Let the water run over the teeth, gums and tongue but keep the animal’s mouth tilted downwards to avoid water running into the lungs.

 – Then use a wet cloth and gently wipe out the mouth, teeth, gums and roof of the mouth.
 Rinse the cloth between each wipe and continue the process for 5-10 minutes.

-If your pet settles and does not seem to be showing any further signs of poisoning confine them, preferably inside, or away from toads and watch them closely for any developing symptoms.
+If your pet settles and does not seem to be showing any further signs of poisoning confine them, away from toads and watch closely for any developing symptoms.
 These first aid measures are often enough to prevent the poisoning from becoming severe if administered quickly.
-If your pet continues to deteriorate or is showing signs of severe poisoning you need to get them to a veterinarian urgently as the situation can quickly become life threatening.
+If your pet continues to deteriorate or is showing signs of severe poisoning you need to get them to a vet urgently as the situation can quickly become life threatening.

-Severe cases of cane toad poisoning will require veterinarian monitoring and often treatment with intravenous fluids, anti-seizure medication and oxygen therapy.
-Blood tests may also be required to determine if there has been any organ damage.
+Severe cases of cane toad poisoning will require veterinarian monitoring.
+Treatment with intravenous fluids, anti-seizure medication and oxygen therapy may be required.
+Blood tests may be run to determine if there has been any organ damage.
 A dog with cane toad poisoning will be monitored close until symptoms ease.

 If you ever have any concerns or questions about your pets health and/or cane toad poisoning please speak to your veterinarian.